 Solar Energy is Generated from any Location

-Unlike other types of energy, solar power can be produced from any geographical location.
-The reason for this is that the sun shines across the world.
-It then becomes possible to harness solar energy from almost anywhere.
+Unlike other types of energy, solar power can be produced from any geographical location since the sun shines across the world.
+Thus, it is possible to collect solar energy from almost anywhere.

 Solar Energy Creates Jobs

 Solar energy benefits the community by creating employment opportunities.
 It increases the demand for solar-related products, which then leads to the emergence of new companies and the growth of existing ones.

 It also increases the need for solar technicians who are responsible for designing and installing solar power systems.